- home

 - unique and therefore reversible

-- The principle of reversibility states that light will follow exactly the same path if its direction of travel is reversed.
+- The principle of reversibility states that light will follow the exact same path if its direction of travel is reversed.

-- The eye can see something only if a ray from the object reaches the eye.
+- The eye can see something only if a ray of light from the object reaches the eye.

 - Interface